Frustration-induced emergent Hilbert space fragmentation

 \section{Abstract}

-Frustration in interacting systems can constrain dynamics which in turn gives rise to glassy behavior.
-Although interacting quantum systems tend to thermalize locally on short time scales independent of initial conditions, recent developments have shown that this can be avoided for a large class of disordered and clean systems where the system either fails to thermalize or takes an anomalously long time for certain initial states to do so.
-These phenomena are understood as falling outside the rubric of the eigenstate thermalization hypothesis.
-For clean systems the constraints can lead to fragmentations of Hilbert space where certain initial states fail to reach the thermal steady state.
-We show that such fragmentation naturally arises in many frustrated magnets with low-energy ``ice manifolds'' which gives rise to a broad range of relaxation times for different initial states.
-Focusing our attention to the kagome lattice, we explicitly show the phenomenology of fragmentation in the Balents-Fisher-Girvin Hamiltonian relevant to the easy-axis (Ising) regime, and a three-coloring model with loop excitations relevant to the easy-plane (\textit{XY}) regime, both with constrained Hilbert spaces.
-We study their level statistics, and initial state dependence of relaxation dynamics to develop a coherent picture of glassiness in various limits of the \textit{XXZ} model on the kagome lattice.
+Although most quantum systems thermalize locally on short time scales independent of initial conditions, recent developments have shown this is not always the case.
+Lattice geometry and quantum mechanics can conspire to produce constrained quantum dynamics and associated glassy behavior, a phenomenon that falls outside the rubric of the eigenstate thermalization hypothesis.
+Constraints “fragment” the many-body Hilbert space due to which some states remain insulated from others and the system fails to attain thermal equilibrium.
+Such fragmentation is a hallmark of geometrically frustrated magnets with low-energy ``icelike manifolds'' exhibiting a broad range of relaxation times for different initial states.
+Focusing on the highly frustrated kagome lattice, we demonstrate these phenomena in the Balents-Fisher-Girvin Hamiltonian (easy-axis regime), and a three-coloring model (easy-plane regime), both with constrained Hilbert spaces.
+We study their level statistics and relaxation dynamics to develop a coherent picture of fragmentation in various limits of the XXZ model on the kagome lattice.